taataa/tapspace/docs/glossary/v2/index.md

 A coordinate transition is a passive transformation.

+Alternative names: basis transition, change of basis, passive transformation

 ## CSS transition

 An animation property that can be applied to HTML elements via CSS rules.
+Do not confuse with basis transitions.

+## dilation

+A transformation that changes the scale of an object.

 ## document